-Dress Code: We request that children arrive at the center in comfortable, easy to launder clothing.
+Dress Code: We request that children arrive at the center in comfortable, easy-to-launder clothing.
 While we make every effort to protect clothes, children can experience accidental spills during planned activities.

-- In case of accidents, we request every child keep a change of clothes at the center.
-Label each item with the child's first and last name and place the items in a sealed bag in the cubby. - For safety reasons, we do not allow flip flops or sandals with no back either in the classroom or during outdoor activities.
+- In case of accidents, we request every child keep two changes of clothes at the center.
+Label each item with the child's first and last name and place the items in a sealed bag. - For safety reasons, we do not allow open-toe shoes, flip flops, or sandals with no back either in the classroom or during outdoor activities. - To ensure the safety of all children and staff, we require that children's nails be kept trimmed and clean to prevent accidental scratches and injuries.

 Labeling Children's Personal Items: Parents and guardians are asked to label their child's personal items with their child's first and last name.
-This includes sheets, clothes and cups.
+This includes sheets, clothes, and cups.